1

 The front of the smoke-filled display window.

-The boy stood to the right of this display window.
+The boy stood to its right.

 20